Cut-off phenomenon for the ax+b Markov chain over a finite field: Proof of cut-off in total variation

 Writing $\a=10e^{-\frac{H(\mu)}{4C_\mu^2}\theta^2 }$, we get

-provided $X>C(\theta^2\log\theta)^2+C$ for a suitably large $C$.
-Now applying Markov's inequality twice in exactly the same way as in the proof of Theorem \ref{ell2cutoff}, we find that for all but an $\e$ proportion of the primes $p$ in $[e^X,(1+\kappa)e^X]$, and for all but an $\e$ proportion of $a\in\F_p$, we have
+provided $X>C(\theta^2\log\theta)^2+C$ for a suitably large $C$ (dependent on $\mu,\kappa$ only).
+Now applying the Markov inequality twice in exactly the same way as in the proof of Theorem \ref{ell2cutoff}, we find that for all but an $\e$ proportion of the primes $p$ in $[e^X,(1+\kappa)e^X]$, and for all but an $\e$ proportion of $a\in\F_p$, we have

 Taking square roots and dividing by 2, we get the desired estimate.
 This ends the proof of Theorem \ref{TVcutoff}.

 \begin{proof}[Proof of Corollary \ref{cor4}] We begin with the proof of $(\ref{ent-b})$.
 Set $t=H(\mu)\theta/\sqrt{\log p}$ and consider $(\ref{mean})$.
 We have Hence